graphcore/poptorch/docs/user_guide/overview.rst

 <https://docs.graphcore.ai/projects/popart-user-guide/en/latest/custom_ops.html>`__
 chapter of the PopART User Guide.

-You can find some examples of PopART custom ops in the :tutorials-repo:`Graphcore GitHub tutorials repository <feature_examples/popart/custom_operators>`.
+You can find some examples of custom ops in the :tutorials-repo:`Graphcore GitHub examples repository <feature_examples/pytorch/custom_op/>`.

 Compiling the PopART custom op will create a dynamic library file, which you can use with your PyTorch code.